By improving your WordPress SEO you can quickly increase your website traffic and revenue.

 - It will help you drive more organic traffic via Images search.

-Also, if your blog has lots of images, you can consider creating a sitemap of WordPress images and submit it to Google Webmaster tools for deep indexing.
 I have tried this method, and this not only helped me to rank fairly high for some competitive Keywords but also helped me to drive targeted traffic.

-Optimize WordPress Loading Speed
+16. Optimize WordPress Loading Speed

 The loading time of your pages is one of the factors in search engine ranking, and WordPress is one of the most memory-hogging platforms out there.